simonambridge/RTFAP2/RollUpReports/README.md

   * If you havent already installed sbt (as root or use sudo) do this now:

-> If you want to play with the sample Scala code interactively, you should install the DSE version of Zeppelin from the inestimabe Duy Hai Doan here: https://drive.google.com/open?id=0B6wR2aj4Cb6wcm10ZmJYV1dzUzQ
+> If you want to play with the sample Scala code interactively, you should install the DSE version of Zeppelin from the inestimable Duy Hai Doan here: https://drive.google.com/open?id=0B6wR2aj4Cb6wcm10ZmJYV1dzUzQ
-Once you have installed zeppelin, start it with the ```zeppelin-daemon.sh start``` command.
+Once you have installed Zeppelin, start it with the ```zeppelin-daemon.sh start``` command.
 Then load the notebook entitled "RTFAP2 RUP BY Merchant".
-It'n not a requirement for these excercises though, so you can skip and come bak later.
+Setting up Zeppelin isn't a requirement for these excercises though, so you can skip and come back later if you want to try it out.

 On MacOS:
 ```